resource-watch/slate/source/includes/tutorial/webdev_mapbox_quickstart/_quickstart_webmap.md

 For the scope of this tutorial only the most basic drawing and visualization are going to be demonstrated.

-To include this plugin, ensure your `<head>` element has all the folowing external assets declared:
+To include this plugin, ensure your `<head>` element has all the following external assets declared:

 <div class="center-column"></div>
 ```html